jimbobbennett/MobileAppsOfTomorrow-Lab/Workshop/4-CreateLoginPage.md

 ## 7. Test the Login Flow

+## 7a.
+Test the Login Flow, Web Browser

 1. Open a web browser and navigate to your Azure Functions App url
     - E.g. https://happyxamdevsfunction-minnick.azurewebsites.net